someoneandsons/ssstartup/README.md

 * A base of common behaviours and logical structure for Javascript built on [jQuery](http://jquery.com)
 * ... and more to come.

+[Mockaroo](https://www.mockaroo.com) can be used for creating data sets that act as placeholders for real content.

 ### Get started

 Haven't quite figured that out yet.
 Let me get back to you...